Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Introduction

-\paragraph{Contributions.} After introducing the considered problem and setting in \cref{sec:setting}, we study the (regularized) loss landscape of overparametrized networks in \cref{sec:landscape}.
+\paragraph{Contributions.} After introducing the considered problem and setting in \cref{sec:setting}, we study the regularized loss landscape of overparametrized networks in \cref{sec:landscape}.
 We show that, under large overparametrization -- specifically, when the number of parameters \( m \) exceeds \( \min(2^n, n^d) \), where \( n \) is the number of training examples and \( d \) is the data dimension -- the loss landscape exhibits a favorable structure: most activation regions contain a global minimum of the training loss and are devoid of spurious local minima.
 This result suggests that, in this overparametrized regime, convergence to global minima is typically straightforward.
 However, the loss landscape alone does not fully explain the trajectory of optimization.
 We then study the limitations of this loss landscape analysis, particularly emphasizing its relevance in the large initialization regime.
-In \cref{sec:optim}, we illustrate through a specific data example that with small initializations (i.e., in the mean field or feature learning regime), the parameters may converge to suboptimal solutions, even though the loss landscape suggests otherwise.
-Furthermore, in \cref{sec:orthogonal}, we explore the case of orthogonal data and demonstrate that the large overparametrization $m \gtrsim \min(2^n, n^d)$ is not merely a sufficient condition for a benign loss landscape, but is also necessary to guarantee convergence to a global minimum of the regularized loss, regardless of the initialization regime.
+In \cref{sec:optim}, we illustrate through a specific data example that with small initializations (i.e., in the mean field or feature learning regime), the parameters may converge to interpolators with suboptimal $\ell_2$-norm, but minimizing instead the number of non-zero neurons.
+Furthermore, in \cref{sec:orthogonal}, we explore the case of orthogonal data and demonstrate that the large overparametrization $m \gtrsim \min(2^n, n^d)$ is not merely a sufficient condition for a favorable loss landscape, but is also necessary to guarantee convergence to a global minimum of the regularized loss, regardless of the initialization regime.
 Finally, we experimentally illustrate our different findings in \cref{sec:expe}, providing concrete examples where our theoretical results are validated and offering a deeper understanding of the optimization dynamics in various regimes.